 PROPOSING AN AMENDMENT ARTICLE 12, SECTION 7 OF THE CONSTITUTION OF NEW MEXICO TO PROVIDE FOR ADDITIONAL ANNUAL DISTRIBUTION OF THE PERMANENT SCHOOL FUND FOR ENHANCED INSTRUCTION FOR STUDENTS AT RISK OF FAILURE, EXTENDING THE SCHOOL YEAR, TEACHER COMPENSATION AND EARLY CHILDHOOD EDUCATION; REQUIRING CONGRESSIONAL APPROVAL FOR DISTRIBUTION FOR EARLY CHILDHOOD EDUCATION.

-People are wondering what this nearly $250 million in new annual funding might pay for…
+What nearly $250 million in new annual funding might pay for:

 - Hiring more teachers

 - Expanding early childhood services like home visiting, high-quality child care, and pre-kindergarten

 - Creating high school career technical education and job training programs

 - Raising teacher salaries and increasing their benefits

 - Supplying classroom technology

 - Expanding mental health services for students and educators

 - Hiring more student support staff, including counselors, social workers, psychologists, and nurses